 Who supports Daphne's family in this fight?

 Reporters Without Borders monitored hearings in 24 libel cases in a day in Malta in 2018, and saw that “nothing substantive happened” during these.
-They said that it the cases were “a frustrating waste of time for all involved – and just a glimpse of what Daphne Caruana Galizia was facing at the time of her murder”.
+They said that the cases were “a frustrating waste of time for all involved – and just a glimpse of what Daphne Caruana Galizia was facing at the time of her murder”.
 The Committee to Protect Journalist, International Press Institute, European Centre for Press and Media Freedom, European Federation of Journalists, and PEN International have also monitored libel hearings.

 Legal advice for fighting the libel cases is kindly provided by Dr Joseph Zammit Maempel, with the support of a grant from Free Press Unlimited.
 Spending of the grant is administered by the European Centre for Press & Media Freedom.